When offering solutions to your financial prospects or clients, it’s vital to balance your presentation.

 You will know to focus on features or benefits.

-You’ll be able to zero in on selling the wows or the hows, based on their response.
+You’ll be able to focus in on selling the wows or the hows, based on their response.

-But if your prospect is not asking questions throughout your sales meeting, this does not mean they don’t have objections.
+So if your prospect is not asking questions throughout your sales meeting, it does not mean they don’t have objections.

 It could mean, they’ve stopped listening.